BlockApex/bundl-subs-solana-program/BUNDLE.md

 - InvalidNumRecipients — Number of recipients must be 1..=5.
 - InvalidNumRecipientsProvided — Mismatch between provided accounts and `num_recipients`.
 - InvalidRecipient — Provided recipient ATA does not match the stored one.
+ - BundlePaused — The bundle is paused and cannot be triggered.

 ---